davidamichelson/DIV6700/schedule.md

 *Assignments*

-- Before Thursday please help me get to know you by completeing the DIV 6700 Student Questionnaire distributed in class in Wednesday.
+- Before Thursday please help us get to know you by completing the DIV 6700 Student Questionnaire distributed in class on Wednesday.
 - Come to class prepared to discuss this question about 2 Esdras: What can this source tell us about the place of Christianity in the pre-existing conflict between Judaism and Hellenism?
 - In class on Thursday, sign up for an appointment to meet with Dr. Michelson in groups of three.

 ## Week 2: Christianity in the Greco-Roman World

-### Monday, August 29: Lecture on "Early Christian Judaism"
+### Monday, August 28: Lecture on "Early Christian Judaism"
 *Primary Sources*

-- 2 Esdras 14-16 (review and compare with Revelation 17)
+- 2 Esdras 14-16
+- Revelation 17

 *Secondary Sources*

 - Mitchell, Margaret M. "The Emergence of the Written Record."
 In *The Cambridge History of Christianity*, ed.
 Margaret M. Mitchell and Frances M. Young, 175-94.
 Vol. 1. *Origins to Constantine*.
 Cambridge: Cambridge University Press, 2006. *(VLC)*

-### Wednesday, August 31: Lecture on "Christians and Romans"
+### Wednesday, August 30: Lecture on "Christians and Romans"

 *Primary Sources*

 - “Correspondence of Pliny and Trajan.
 Book 10: Letters XCVI and XCVII."
 In Pliny the Younger, *Letters, Volume II: Books 8-10.
 Panegyricus*, translated by Betty Radice.
 285-293.
 Loeb Classical Library 59.
 Cambridge, MA: Harvard University Press, 1969.
 DOI: 10.4159/DLCL.pliny_younger-letters.1969. *(VLC)*
 - “Epistle to Diognetus.
 Chapters 1-10.”
 In *The Apostolic Fathers: Volume II*, edited and translated by Bart D. Ehrman, 122-155.
 Loeb Classical Library 25.
 Cambridge, MA: Harvard University Press, 2003.
 DOI: 10.4159/DLCL.epistle_diognetus.2003 *(VLC)*
-- 2 Esdras 14-16 (review and compare with Revelation 17)

 *Secondary Sources*

 - Wilkin, Robert.
 “Pliny: A Roman Gentleman.”
 In *The Christians as the Romans Saw Them*, 1-30.
 Second Edition.
 Yale University Press, 2003. *(VLC)*

-### Thursday, September 1: Discussion
 *Assignments*

-- *Practice Florilegium* is due on Brightspace by 8 AM Central Time.
+- *Practice Florilegium* is due on Brightspace by 9 PM Central Time.
 Please also bring a paper copy to class.
+Pick one question to answer from these two:

 1. How did Christians fit into existing patterns of Roman conflict with Judaism?
 2. How were Christians effected by the Roman fear of factions?

+### Thursday, August 31: Discussion

 ## Week 3: Martyrdom and Asceticism
-### Monday, September 5: Labor Day, No Class
+### Monday, September 4: Labor Day, No Class

-### Wednesday, September 7: Lecture on Martyrdom and the Cult of the Saints
+### Wednesday, September 6: Lecture on Martyrdom and the Cult of the Saints
 *Primary Sources*

-Nota bene: Please be aware that these sources are accounts (fictional or otherwise) of violence including gendered/sexualized violence.
+*Nota bene*: Please be aware that these sources are accounts (fictional or otherwise) of violence including gendered/sexualized violence.

 - “Acts of Thecla.”
 In Bart Ehrman, ed., *Lost Scriptures: Books That Did Not Make It into the New Testament*, 113-122.
 New York: Oxford University Press, 2003. *(VLC)*
 - “The Passion of Saints Perpetua and Felicity.”
 In Thomas J. Heffernan, trans., *The Passion of Perpetua and Felicity*, 125-135.
 New York: Oxford University Press, 2012. *(VLC)*